 State and federal laws protecting loons and eagles are strictly enforced.

-For further information on Fishing Sinker, Weight and Jig Regulations, please refer to the notices posted at Boat Launch Areas information boards or the new regulation summaries on the Division of Fish and Game web site
+For further information on Fishing Sinker, Weight and Jig Regulations, please refer to the notices posted at Boat Launch Areas information boards or the new regulation summaries on the

 For further information on Fishing Sinker Regulations, please refer to the notices posted at Boat Launch Areas information boards.